-To use the Stackdriver Logging library for Python outside of Google Cloud Platform, including running the library on your own workstation, on your data center's computers, or on the VM instances of another cloud provider, you must supply your GCP project ID and appropriate service account credentials directly to the Stackdriver Logging library for Python.
+To use the Stackdriver Logging library for Python outside of Google Cloud, including running the library on your own workstation, on your data center's computers, or on the VM instances of another cloud provider, you must supply your Google Cloud project ID and appropriate service account credentials directly to the Stackdriver Logging library for Python.

 You can create and obtain service account credentials manually.
 When specifying the Role field, use the Logs Writer role.
 For more information on Cloud Identity and Access Management roles, go to Access control guide.

 Viewing the logs

 After deployment, you can view the logs in the Cloud Console Logs Viewer.